Teaching and Learning

 Since the courses are modular, there is some freedom to select from a wide range of modules both from within geography and more broadly across the entire University.
 Taking a single honours BA degree, for example, does not preclude you from specialising in the more environmental side of the discipline, nor from opting for some physical geography modules throughout your three years.

 In the undergraduate programme, the emphasis is placed on teaching via a range of methods and approaches including seminars, tutorials, and laboratory, practical and field classes.

-All students attend a residential field trip in year one.
+All students attend a field trip in year one, subject to legislative changes.
 There are a number of field trips throughout years two and three depending on your module choices.

 There are online resources for all modules, including interactive learning materials, discussion areas and real-time online chat.
 These online resources are constantly being expanded to cover more modules and offer you a truly interactive learning experience in support of lectures.